TChungSEC/Active-Directory-Splunk-Lab/README.md

 Now, anytime the virtual machine starts it will run as the user "splunk".
 Congratulations, we are done configuring our Splunk machine!

-<h2>Installing and configuring Sysmon and Splunk Universal Forwarder on Target PC and Windows Server</h2>
+<h2>Installing and configuring Sysmon and Splunk Universal Forwarder on Windows Machines</h2>

-The process for installing and configuring both Sysmon and Splunk Universal Forwarder are nearly identical for both machines.
+The process for installing and configuring both Sysmon and Splunk Universal Forwarder is nearly identical for both machines.
 This walkthrough shows how to do it on the Target PC, but you can emulate the steps again to configure for the Windows Server as well.